adriangb/xpresso/docs/tutorial/path_params.md

 # Path parameters

 Path parameters are declared in the route defenition, using the same foramt as formatting strings (`"{}"`):
-To tell xpresso that you want to extract a path parameter and inject it into your function, use `FromPath`.
+To tell Xpresso that you want to extract a path parameter and inject it into your function, use `FromPath`.
-This is just a marker that tells xpresso how to inject the value, it has no effect on the function if it is called directly.
+This is just a marker that tells Xpresso how to inject the value, it has no effect on the function if it is called directly.

 ```python
 --8<-- "docs_src/tutorial/path_params/tutorial_001.py"